zweily/copilot-api/README.md

 # Run on custom port with verbose logging
 npx copilot-api@latest start --port 8080 --verbose

-# Use with a Business GitHub account
+# Use with a business plan GitHub account
 npx copilot-api@latest start --business

+# Use with an enterprise plan GitHub account
+npx copilot-api@latest start --enterprise

 # Enable manual approval for each request
 npx copilot-api@latest start --manual